NNHungLong/nextjs/public/markdown/react-component-lifecycle.md

 ```

 ### Fetching data with **useEffect**
-If you're using a framework, using your framework's data fetching mechanism will be alot affective than writing Effects manually.
+If you're using a framework, using your framework's data fetching mechanism will be more effective than writing Effects manually.
 But if you want to fetch data from an Effect manually, the code will look like this:

 ```jsx